ericorruption/static-boilerplate/README.md

 * Install [node.js](nodejs.org)
 * `npm install`
 * `npm start`
-* Update CDN references if necessary
 * Have fun!

 ## Available Gulp tasks
 All tasks are executed writing `gulp [taskname]` on terminal. `gulp` triggers the default task.
-You can use the local instance of gulp acessing `node_modules/.bin/gulp`.
+You can use the local instance of gulp accessing `node_modules/.bin/gulp`.

-* `javascript`: lint, concatenate and minify js
+* `javascript`: lint, transpile, concatenate and minify js
-* `css`: compile less and minify css. generates sourcemaps
+* `css`: compile sass and minify css. generates sourcemaps
-* `html`: minify html
+* `html`: lint html, then minify if it passes the linting
 * `images`: optimize images
 * `build`: run all the tasks above
-* `build:production`: generate assets without sourcemaps
 * `serve`: start static webserver, watch and reload changes on files
 * `default`: `serve` shortcut